Chapter 24:

 “Aren’t the Egregore supposed to ask questions like that?”
 Mamoru asked.

-“No, that’s not what I meant,” Miyuki shook her head.
-“The imaginarium required for asking a Question like that would be exponentially larger than the size of a city like Sapporo.”
+“That’s not what I meant,” Miyuki shook her head.
+“The imaginarium required for asking a Question like that would be exponentially larger than a city like Sapporo.”

-“Well, Kobayashi,” Reiko shrugged, “that doesn’t change the fact that it was what the Lady Baba Yaga asked.”
+“Well, Kobayashi,” Reiko shrugged, “that doesn’t change the fact that it was what Baba Yaga asked.”

-“I thought that was the tea party,” Mamoru muttered.
+“I thought that was the tea party,” Mamoru said.

 “They haven’t even had any tea yet, Fujimoto,” Reiko rolled her eyes.
-“Anyway, the old government office is the intended venue.
-In a few days, each Egregore will arrive there.
+“The old government office is the intended venue.
+In a few days, the Egregore will arrive there.
 We’ll be managing security inside.”

 “Why are we needed at all?”
 Fujiko folded her arms.
 “Surely they don’t trust us to protect all six witches in there.”